colakburak/FinalATCSim/README.md

 ```

-Based on this input file each line represent a flight, algorithm put this in a landing Queu and give directives for landing.
+Based on this input file, algorithm put this flights on a landing Queue and gives directives for landing.
+And print all this results to output.txt file that also created by I/O file handler in project.